simmi30/lnd1/mobile/README.md

 [`gen_protos.sh`](../lnrpc/gen_protos.sh).
 Then, run `make rpc`.

 ### Options
-Similar to lnd, subservers can be conditionally compiled with the build by setting the tags argument:
+Similar to broln, subservers can be conditionally compiled with the build by setting the tags argument:

 ```shell